-They are used widely as indoor or ‘houseplants’, and are they are grown for the foliage as well as the flowers.
+As indoor or ‘houseplants’, they are grown for the foliage as well as the flowers.
 The flowers themselves are small, however interestingly delicate and attractive.
 Foliage varies greatly from species to species and the genus is well worth exploring.

 Like many succulents, Haworthia prefer a well lit situation and a well drained soil.
 Look for species such as Hawthoria fasciata and attenuata, both commonly called the Zebra Plant.